 This article might be of interest if you’d like to learn more about the new Google Shopping updates.

-Tip 6: Use product reviews to earn Rich Snippets and improve organic search performance
+Tip 6: Use product reviews to earn Review Snippets and improve organic search performance

-If you’ve ever typed into Google’s search bar, you’ve seen Rich Snippets in action.
+If you’ve ever typed into Google’s search bar, you’ve seen Review Snippets in action.
 Yet not many people have heard of that term.

-So, how can businesses obtain Rich Snippets in time for Q4?
+So, how can businesses obtain Review Snippets in time for Q4?

-Rich Snippets can be earned by collecting product reviews through a Google Review Partner, and adding a simple code to your product pages.
-If you meet Google’s guidelines, you will then qualify for Rich Snippets in organic search results.
+Review Snippets can be earned by collecting product reviews through a Google Review Partner, and adding a simple code to your product pages.
+If you meet Google’s guidelines, you will then qualify for Review Snippets in organic search results.

 But that’s not all.
 Product reviews can also help you rank better for long-tail keywords.
 Long-tail keywords are usually a group of 3 or 4 keywords that are a lot more specific than normal keywords.
 They tend to have lower search volumes, but convert a lot more as they are so specific and are usually used by people on the lower-end of the funnel.
 Long-tail keywords can be anything from “best running shoes for women” to “Christmas trees with built-in lights”.